sjjames020/sjjames020/README.md

 ## 🌱 What I'm Up To

-Right now I'm currently solidifying my knowledge in Python!
+Right now I'm currently solidifying my knowledge in Python and taking Meta's frontend development course!

 I'm constantly learning and exploring new technologies to stay ahead in the rapidly evolving tech landscape.
-Currently, I'm a software engineering fellow at The Marcy Lab School.
+Open to work.

 ## 🚀 My Projects